GeomScale/volesti/examples/logconcave/README.md

 # Running the Examples

-Compile the examples via
+Build the example by running the following commands in this directory.

 ```
-cmake ..
+cmake .. -DEXAMPLES=logconcave
 make
 ```